Event-Driven Video Generation: Abstract

 \section{Abstract}

-State-of-the-art text-to-video models often look realistic frame-by-frame yet fail on simple interactions: motion starts before contact, actions are not realized, objects drift after placement, and support relations break.
-We argue this stems from \emph{frame-first} denoising, which updates latent state everywhere at every step without an explicit notion of when and where an interaction is active.
-We introduce \emph{Event-Driven Video Generation (EVD)}, a minimal DiT-compatible framework that makes sampling \emph{event-grounded}: a lightweight event head predicts token-aligned event activity, event-grounded losses couple activity to state change during training, and event-gated sampling (with hysteresis and early-step scheduling) suppresses spurious updates while concentrating updates during interactions.
-On EVD-Bench, EVD consistently improves human preference and VBench dynamics, substantially reducing failure modes in \emph{state persistence, spatial accuracy, support relations,} and \emph{contact stability} without sacrificing appearance.
-These results indicate that explicit event grounding is a practical abstraction for reducing interaction hallucinations in video generation. \keywords{Text-to-video generation \and Event grounding \and Video diffusion transformers}
+Current text-to-video models can make individual frames look convincing while still getting simple interactions wrong: objects move before contact, an intended action is skipped, a placed object keeps drifting, or a support relation breaks.
+Our starting point is that standard \emph{frame-first} denoising updates every latent region at every step, even when the prompt implies that only a local interaction should be active.
+We introduce \emph{Event-Driven Video Generation (EVD)}, a small DiT-compatible intervention that gives the sampler an explicit event signal.
+A lightweight head predicts token-level event activity; training losses tie that activity to latent state change; and event-gated sampling, with hysteresis and an early-step schedule, applies the update field mainly where an interaction is forming.
+On EVD-Bench, EVD improves human preference and VBench dynamics for \emph{state persistence, spatial accuracy, support relations,} and \emph{contact stability}, while keeping appearance quality comparable to the base model.
+The results suggest that a modest amount of event structure can correct several interaction failures that otherwise remain hidden behind good frame-level appearance.
+Project webpage: \url{https://evd-project-website.pages.dev}